Increase waste diversion and reduction at source of waste generated and encourage the integration of circularity principles.

 Monitoring of regulations

-2.1 Equip all of the company's ships with recycling bins and give staff proper training on established user procedures and the waste management hierarchy (reduce, reuse, recycle, recovery, disposal).
+2.1 Equip all of the company's ships with recycling bins, ensuring they are strategically located (at least wherever there is a garbage can in common areas) and appropriately labeled, inform crews and ensure awareness of established user procedures and the waste management hierarchy (reduce, reuse, recycle, recover, dispose).

 2.2 Favor suppliers that use less packaging.